bluetuka/Merging-Method-Review/README.md

-# **Improved Parallel Algorithm for Finding Minimum Cuts in Stochastic Flow Networks**

-# 🚀 Improved Parallel Algorithm for Finding Minimum Cuts in Stochastic Flow Networks
+Improved Parallel Algorithm for Finding Minimum Cuts in Stochastic Flow Networks
+---
+This repository provides all the necessary code and resources to reproduce the results presented in the manuscript: "Efficient Minimum Cut Detection in Stochastic Networks."

+The research introduces the Dynamic Parallel Graph Cutting Algorithm (DPGCA) and includes comparative analyses against traditional minimum cut algorithms.
 ---
 ## 🔧 Setup & Usage
 ---